-The final report for the National Quality Forum’s (NQF) Measuring Home and Community-Based Services Quality project is now posted on the HCBS Project Page.
+The final report for the National Quality Forum’s (NQF) Measuring Home and Community-Based Services Quality project is now available.
 NQF, under a contract with the Department of Health and Human Services (HHS), convened a multi-stakeholder committee to develop recommendations for the prioritization of measurement opportunities to address gaps in home and community-based services (HCBS) quality measurement.
 The report represents two years of work by the HCBS Committee and contains their final set of recommendations for how to advance quality measurement in home and community-based services.

 The project involved: